 Another great choice for Mega Venusaur is the Mythical Pokémon originally discovered in the Kalos region, Hoopa.
 Hoopa has two formes, but for this fight, you'll want the Unbound forme.
 Unfortunately, Hoopa is limited to one per account and only for players who completed a limited Special Research, Misunderstood Mischief.
 Moreover, it costs 50 Hoopa Candy and 10,000 Stardust to change formes.
 Still, if you have it, this Psychic and Dark type has no relevent weaknesses and it should know Confusion and Psychic.

 Another good choice for countering Mega Venusaur is Reshiram, the masct of Pokémon Black.
 A Dragon and Fire type, Reshiram takes reduced damage from Mega Venusaur's Grass type attacks.
-Although this Legendary Pokémon has had limited availability, if you have one powered up, it makes for an excellent counter.
+Although this Legendary Pokémon has had somewhat limited availability, if you have one powered up, it makes for an excellent counter.
 Fire Fang and Overheat are the moves you'll want your Reshiram to know.

 The Legenday Fire and Flying type mascot of Pokémon Gold and Pokémon Heart Gold, Ho-Oh takes reduced damage from Mega Venusaur's Grass type attacks.
 It can also deal Psychic, Flying, and Fire type damage.
 You'll want your Ho-Oh to know Incinerate and Sacred Fire++ to get the most damage, especially when paired with a Fire type Mega Pokémon.
 If you don't have Sacred Fire++, its next best charged move for this raid is Brave Bird.
 Ho-Oh has been through Raids several times so plenty of players have at least one powered up.